-Project management software is a software that helps project managers (PMs) and teams collaborate and meet goals on time while managing resources and cost.
+Project management software helps project managers (PMs) and teams collaborate and meet goals on time while managing resources and cost.
 Functions may include task distribution, time tracking, budgeting, resource planning, team collaboration, and many more.
-Project management software is also referred to as Task Management Software or Project Portfolio Management (PPM).
+People also refer to project management software as Task Management Software or Project Portfolio Management (PPM).

 Managing projects has grown increasingly complex over the past decade.
-Because of this complexity, large projects—particularly information technology undertakings— often finish past their due dates, over-budget, and with a lower than predicted return on investment.
+This often leads to large projects—particularly information technology undertakings—finishing past due, over-budget, and with a lower than predicted return on investment.

-Business professionals often rely on project management systems to help them oversee multiple endeavors.
+Business professionals often rely on a project management system to help them oversee multiple endeavors.
 Similarly, companies today can more easily mitigate risk by identifying failing aspects of a project using time tracking software that forecasts completion dates for each phase of the project.